FAQs

 If you believe, or have reasonable cause to believe, that your tenant has ceased to reside in the premises, you are entitled to change the locks without serving notice or getting a court order.
 We would always urge you to seek advice though, to avoid any potential claims for unlawful eviction.

 In this case, you will need to instruct a bailiff.
 Again, we offer a fixed fee to assist you with this.
-A bailiff appointment can take four to six weeks to obtain.
+A bailiff appointment can take four to six weeks to obtain, possibly longer depending on how busy the bailiffs are.

 This will vary depending on if the tenant raises a defence/ counterclaim, and how quickly the court deals with the matter.
-Typically, both proceedings can take four to six months.
+Typically, both Section 21 and Section 8 proceedings can take four to six months.

 If the tenant doesn’t leave, then we can help you to issue a claim for possession at court.